 What Gets in the Way of Execution?

-Leaders model behaviors expected of those we lead, but certain potential barriers keep us from maximizing performance.
+Leaders must model they same behaviors they expect of those they lead.
+Potential barriers can get in the way of maximizing performance.
 These barriers originate at a subconscious level, perhaps stemming from emotions that sit just below the surface.
-Our teams might not be aware of these things happening, and if they are, they may not know how to change them.
+The team might not be aware of these things happening, or if they are, they may not know how to change them.

-Of course, it’s tempting to blame easy targets like the government, difficult students or families, inadequate compensation and benefits, and so on.
-We like to point the finger at these “culprits” for the poor results or inconsistencies we are facing.
+It’s tempting to blame easy targets like the government, difficult students or families, inadequate compensation and benefits, and so on.
+It’s easier point the finger at these “culprits” for the poor results or inconsistencies we are facing.

-Barrier 5: Lack of Skill
+Lack of Skill